sclebo05/Kobra_Neo_LCD_Enable/README.md

 - Enabled Square wave stepping for print quality
 - version number will read 1.3.3a as a visual indicator of accepted firmware

+This firmware contributes very little if anything to print quality.
+If your prints are working as expected, and you're not looking to use Octoprint plugins to display custom messages, use the official firmware from Anycubic.